The Didactic Factory

 Technology

-The sub-classes identified cover different degrees of DF-customer interaction, including four type of assets that can be put at disposal:
+The sub-classes identified cover different degrees of DF-customer interaction, including four types of assets that may be available by a DF:

-• ICT as a Service (Software as a Service, Platform as a Service, Infrastructure as a Service),
+Software as a Service, Platform as a Service, Infrastructure as a Service,

 Location